 Kaleidoscope Juice – several locations offer healthy smoothies, green juices, coffee, smoothie bowls, toasts, bulletproof coffee, and more.
 There are also take-away options.

 The Mission – a rock-solid option if you're in the mood for modern Latin cuisine.
 The atmosphere is low lit and lively.
 The pork shoulder is sharable and comes with tiny handmade tortillas.

 Barrio Queen – authentic Mexican with awesome tacos and margaritas.

-The Henry - a recent addition that is definitely worth a visit.
-The Gatsby vibe and the all-day dining options from coffee and croissants to dinner and cocktails make this newcomer a hit.
+The Henry - the Gatsby vibe and the all-day dining options from coffee and croissants to dinner and cocktails make this a hit.

 Herb Box – regional fresh fare with a focus on locally sourced and organic ingredients and a great pick for brunch or lunch.
 Try the red velvet pancakes, short rib enchiladas, or the sweet potato avocado baja bowl.